 As a conservative, small businessman, Rick knows firsthand what it takes to live within a budget, make payroll and successfully grow a business.
 His extensive business background guides his commitment to promoting policies that allow the private sector to thrive and fighting against regulatory burdens the federal government is placing on the backs of business owners.

 The son of a farmer, Rick is proud to serve on the House Committee on Agriculture.
 This role further enables him to work as an advocate for farmers in Washington and shape legislation to bolster Georgia’s number one industry.
 Rick is also a member of the House Education and Labor Committee, which focuses on strengthening our nation’s schools and expanding opportunities for Americans in the modern workplace.
-Additionally, Rick is currently serving as the Senior Republican on the Early Childhood, Elementary, and Secondary Education Subcommittee which addresses a variety of issues ranging from early childhood programs like Head Start, to career and technical education, to school safety.
+Additionally, Rick is currently serving as the Senior Republican on the Subcommittee on Health, Employment, Labor and Pensions, which oversees federal policies dealing with relationships between employers and employees, and employment-related benefits such as health and retirement security.

 In addition to being a devoted husband, father and grandfather, Rick is an active member of Trinity on the Hill United Methodist Church.
 He is also involved in a number of different business and civic organizations in his community and has earned a reputation as a principled business leader.
 In 2008, he received the Augusta Metro Chamber of Commerce Small Business Person of the Year Award and took part in the first class of Leadership Augusta in 1980.
 In 2011, Rick was also inducted into the CSRA Business Hall of Fame.